cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/filesystem.rst.txt

 The majority of your work on Esrum should take place in the project folder corresponding either to your research group or an actual project.
+This ensures that people you are working with (group members or project members) can access your results and that nobody else can!
 See the :ref:`applying_for_projects` section for information about applying for access to projects on Esrum.

 Project folders are both are located in the ``/projects`` folder: